 - Unprotected sex

 - Motor vehicle accidents

-Some of the most common effects associated with alcoholism include motor vehicle accidents and DUI’s.
-Alcohol impairs driving ability significantly, which is why driving with a blood alcohol level (BAC) of 0.08% or higher can get you a DUI.
+Some of the most common effects associated with alcoholism include motor vehicle accidents and DUIs.
+Alcohol impairs driving ability significantly, which is why driving with a blood alcohol level (BAC) of 0.08% or higher can lead to a DUI.
 When your BAC reaches this point, your concentration and cognitive abilities decrease, all while you struggle to maintain your ability to reason.
 If you receive a DUI, you could face one or more of the following repercussions: